irudnyts/irudnyts.github.io/_posts/2019-01-14-r-coding-style-guide.md

     1: 10
     ```

-* Put a space after a coma.
+* Put a space after a comma.

     ```r
     # Good